research staff pi

 Expertise Climate change, global carbon cycle, biofuels, Forest Science

-Dr. Houghton is an ecologist with interests in the role that terrestrial ecosystems play in climate change and the global carbon cycle.
+Dr. Houghton is an ecologist who studies the role that terrestrial ecosystems play in climate change and the global carbon cycle.
 He coordinates WHRC efforts to understand the problems of global warming and climate change, especially the role biotic systems play in this accelerating process.
 Dr. Houghton has held positions as Assistant Scientist at the Ecosystems Center of the Marine Biological Laboratory and as Research Associate at Brookhaven National Laboratory.
 Dr. Houghton served as Acting Director of WHRC from December of 2008 through June of 2011 and as Acting President during 2013 and 2014.
 He has held the George M. Woodwell Chair for Global Ecology since 2011.
 Dr. Houghton contributed to the reports of the IPCC which was awarded the Nobel Peace Prize in 2007.
 In 2012, he was elected a Fellow of the American Geophysical Union.
 In 2014, on behalf of WHRC, he received the International Center for Climate Governance (ICCG) award for the world’s top-ranked climate change think tank.
 Dr. Houghton earned his doctorate in ecology from the State University of New York at Stony Brook.
 In 1995 he received an Honorary Doctorate from the Faculty of Forest Science, University of Munich.

 Marcia N. Macedo, Ph.D.Assistant Scientist